 Company law requires the directors to prepare financial statements for each financial year.
-Under that law the directors are required to prepare the group financial statements in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006.
+Under that law the directors have elected to prepare the financial statements in accordance with United Kingdom adopted international standards and accounting International Financial Reporting Standards (IFRSs) as issued by the International Accounting Standards Board (IASB).
 Under company law the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the company and of the profit or loss of the company for that period.
 In preparing these financial statements, International Accounting Standard 1 requires that directors:

-- properly select and apply accounting policies; - present information, including accounting policies, in a manner that provides relevant, reliable, comparable and understandable information; - provide additional disclosures when compliance with the specific requirements in IFRSs are insufficient to enable users to understand the impact of particular transactions, other events and conditions on the entity's financial position and financial performance; and - make an assessment of the company's ability to continue as a going concern.
+- properly select and apply accounting policies; - present information, including accounting policies, in a manner that provides relevant, reliable, comparable and understandable information; - provide additional disclosures when compliance with the specific requirements of the financial reporting framework are insufficient to enable users to understand the impact of particular transactions, other events and conditions on the entity's financial position and financial performance; and - make an assessment of the company's ability to continue as a going concern.